UnilNet/UnilNet.github.io/README.md

 # Deep Learning for Remote Sensing Scene Classification

-This work aims to explore how to boost the performance of small-scale convolutional neural networks
+This work aims to explore how to boost the performance of small-scale convolutional neural networks.

 #### Authors
 M. Laib, J. Golay, F. Guignard, and M. Kanevski